By Vietnam specialist Mark

 The Amano’i is made up of a collection of bungalows scattered across the hillside and overlooking Vinh Hy Bay.

-The design nods towards the area’s imperial history but is fused with contemporary style.
+The design nods toward the area’s imperial history but is fused with contemporary style.
 Luxury details extend to chauffeured buggies and a cliff-top swimming pool that reminds you of the natural decadence of the location itself.

 Thanks to the remote position the area is also teeming with birdlife — an unusual feature for Vietnam as a lot of natural habitats were destroyed in the war.

 While staying at the Amano’i it’s worth visiting the neighboring islands, which have a similarly untouched charm.

 Luxury on the Con Dao archipelago